Jute Packaging from Golden Fibers

 4. Matting and Flooring

-Jute’s rough texture makes it suitable for manufacturing mats and flooring materials.
+Jute’s rough texture makes it suitable for manufacturing of mats and flooring materials.

 5. Art and Crafts